Domestic CCTV and the Law

 Big Brother is Watching – But He Has to Play by the Rules

 CCTV is becoming increasingly prevalent in homes and businesses to keep people safe and reduce crime.
 What are the laws governing its use?

 Watch any one of the fly-on-the-wall TV shows that follow police in their daily duties, and you will see how useful CCTV is in protecting homes and businesses from crime.
-Police will use the CCTV around towns to track the movements of suspects, and will often utilize domestic systems to identify intruders, burglars and those committing other illegal and antisocial acts.
+Police will use CCTV around towns to track the movements of suspects, and will often utilize domestic systems to identify intruders, burglars, and those committing other illegal and antisocial acts.

-As well as solving the crime, CCTV is also a great tool for its prevention.
+As well as solving crime, CCTV is also a great tool for its prevention.
 If would-be criminals know they are being caught on film, they will definitely think twice about going near your home.
 Yet it is this aspect of knowing about CCTV that owners need to think carefully about.
 A CCTV sign is more than just a sensible addition to letting undesirables know they are being watched – in many cases, it is also a legal requirement.

 CCTV and Data Protection

 The Data Protection Act talks extensively about CCTV images.
 In essence, it states that everyone has the right to know when they are being recorded on CCTV in a public place, and the most obvious way of providing this information is by putting up a sign.